 Similarly, NLP can verify whether a symptom noted in a chart relates to a specific condition, such as COVID.

-Examples of NLP uses
+Examples of NLP Uses:

-so Users see Results Quickly
+NLP Learns Quickly, so Users see Results Quickly

 Rule-based NLP learns from a pre-determined set of codes and rules and recognizes those patterns in documents.
 It's a good system for one-off projects.